-(2) two secretarial positions are contested management and therefore inappropriate confidential to membership within the bargaining unit.
+The positions (2) secretarial two are contested as to management and therefore inappropriate confidential for membership within the bargaining unit.
 The City urges exclusion of the food service manager on the basis of the supervisory nature of the duties.
 The assistant food manager position is urged excluded since it is scheduled to be eliminated.
 Considering that position first, it shall be included in the bargaining unit since the position is existing and was filled at the time the petition was filed, the time relevant to the question of inclusion in the bargaining unit.
 At the time of the hearing, the position continued and testimony was taken from the assistant food service manager regarding the work performed within the food service program both in the past and present.
 That position shall be included in the bargaining unit.